Here you can find a few further details about my academic work and writing.

 J.R.R.
 Tolkien; C.S.
 Lewis; literary and imaginative apologetics; fantasy literature.

-Current project: Tolkien’s Modern Sources: Middle-earth Beyond the Middle Ages.
-Kent State University Press (2019)
+Current project: Tolkien’s Modern Reading: Middle-earth Beyond the Middle Ages (Word on Fire Academic, 2021)

 Houston Baptist University, Houston, TX.